Self-paced

 • Process it by applying exploratory data analysis (EDA).

-• Model the data using logistic regression.
+• Model the data building a decision tree.

 • Analyze the results and optimize the model.